 - Smart Tattoos, which link into the ecosystem with a custom Tattoo Bead.

-With Project Brookdale, the fashion industry has tools to create wearable technology and it can continue to innovate the clothing of the future.
+With Project Brookdale, the fashion now has a set of tools to explore creating custom wearable technology, and continue to innovate on ideas that were once difficult to accomplish.

 Check out the MakeCode software platform here.
 Please contact us and share how you’re using MakeCode to explore the world of wearables.